MaryKlgitHub/MaryKlgitHub/README.md

 **Talking about Personal Stuffs:**

-- 🔭I'm currently enrolled in the Code First Girls Data Science course, sharpening my skills and expanding my knowledge in the world of data science.
+- 🔭I'm currently enrolled in the Code First Girls Data Science degree, sharpening my skills and expanding my knowledge in the world of data science.
 - 🌱 I’m learning Python.
 - 🇺🇦 I am Ukrainian.
 - 🏴󠁧󠁢󠁥󠁮󠁧󠁿 I live in London.